 Jay browsed the goods of two hundred islanders.
-Here as always in Sheridan he noticed huge variety in the skin-colors and body-shapes of the native people.
+Here as always in Sheridan, he noticed huge variety in the skin-colors and body-shapes of the native people.
 The tallest wrapped crickets in their wings for the shortest to sell.
 The slimmest sold necklaces of shells next to the fattest threading beaded bracelets.
-One booth sold candy eggs to young boys and girls.
-Another sold plush birds to elderly islanders as gifts for grandchildren.
+One tent sold candy eggs to young boys and girls.
+Another tent sold plush birds to elderly islanders as gifts for grandchildren.

 “Huh.”
 Jay squeezed a plush bird.
 The craftsmanship was impeccable.
 He flipped through his phrasebook.
 “Um… Oran dora.
 [Why do you… sell them?]”
-The girl running the stall shook her head and leaned in to listen to Jay’s second attempt.
+The girl running the tent shook her head and leaned in to listen to Jay’s second attempt.
 He pointed to a Sheridanian phrase repeated often in the book: “[Do not take pictures of birds?]”

 “Oh!”
 She laughed.
 “Not real bird!
 Okay to make!”
 She offered him another plush bird.
-“You want to buy?
+“Want to buy?
 American cash okay!”

 “[Two please.]”
 Jay paid ten dollars and chose an orange fledgling and a white fledgling from the wide palette available.
 The merchant gave him twine threaded through sand-dollars in change. “[May I take a picture?]”
 The merchant nodded and Jay photographed the stall.

 Eva and Lilly wandered by the plush birds.
-Lilly pointed to the back of the booth.
+Lilly pointed to the back of the tent.
 “Mommy, look at that one!”
 The merchant pulled down the red ostrich-sized bird.
 It had tail-feathers like a peacock’s downy dress.
 The merchant stuck her arm up its neck like a puppeteer.
 Lilly laughed at the dance she made it perform.
 “It’s funny!”

 Eva seemed wary of the giant puppet.
 “Let’s buy a small one after the tour.”

 “Good thinking,” said Jay.
 “It’d be tough to carry that big red guy on the hike.”